Chiefs first-round QB Patrick Mahomes reportedly robbed at gunpoint

 Mahomes and the other three victims described the man who fled and the vehicle, and deputies later tracked down the car in question.
 Two suspects — Michael Blake Pinkerton, 34, and Billy Ray Johnson, 58 — who were in that car were then taken into custody, arrested and taken to Smith County Jail.

 The property that was taken during the robbery was recovered from the suspect’s vehicle.
-The sheriff’s office says the investigation is active and ongoing.
+The sheriff’s office says the investigation is ongoing.

 The Chiefs traded up in Round 1 of the 2017 NFL draft to select Mahomes with the 10th overall pick.
-Mahomes is the son of the former Major League Baseball pitcher, Pat Mahomes.
+Mahomes is the son of the former major league baseball pitcher, Pat Mahomes.

 – – – – – – –